 Listeners and readers have asked where to turn for help during the COVID-19 pandemic.
-Nevada Public Radio has organized these stories that have links to useful resources.
-They refer to entities that are addressing the outbreak, but others as well, such as food banks, unemployment agencies, governmental support for small businesses, and others.
+Nevada Public Radio has organized the following stories with links to useful resources.
+They refer to entities that are addressing the outbreak and its ripple effects, such as food banks, unemployment agencies, governmental support for small businesses, and more.
 Please check back often as we continue to develop this list.

 We want to hear from you.
 If we’ve missed something, please add it in the comments or e-mail email@example.com.

 The agencies below are leading the government's response to the pandemic at various levels.
 These links go to their pages with information about the virus, its spread, and the ensuing public-health and economic crisis.